bioexcel/qmmm_bpg/docs/running_cp2k/cp2k_output.rst

 The .ener file shows the important information about the system as the simulation progresses.
 For each step the Temperature, Kinetic energy, Potential energy, CPU time and the Conserved Quantity are printed.
-The Conserved Quantity is the total energy of the system and its constitutes will depend on the MD ensemble used.
+The Conserved Quantity can represent different quantities according to the statistical ensemble we are sampling on.
+For example, if we are running an NVE simulation the Conserved Quantity corresponds to the total energy of the system of interest, while if we run an NVT simulation then the Conserved Quantity is the total energy of a system that includes the system of interest and also the thermostat degrees of freedom.

 MD trajectory
 -------------

 This will look similar to the geometry trajectory from a geometry optimation and will appear as a .xyz file as default.
 The coordinates at each MD step are printed in order in this file.
-You can control how often this file is printed using the following settings within the motion section:
+You can control how often this file is updated with new coordinates by using the following settings within the motion section:

 .. code-block:: none